Feature Representation in Deep Metric Embeddings: Evaluation

-The results from the two extra class discrimination experiments above support the hypothesis that embeddings generated for one purpose i.e. facial recognition, can be used for another purpose, namely in the identification of the sub-discriminatory extra class attributes such as gender, skin tone and general age category by utilizing an unsupervised machine learning algorithm, such as K-Means, to perform zero-shot learning.
-These results also highlight an inherent hierarchical coherence that exists between different features in the embedding structure and that the features representing the extra class attributes rank in order of skin tone, gender and age, respectively.

-In the next section of this paper, the presence of the intra class attributes of beards, glasses and emotions within the embedding structure are experimentally evaluated, along with the possibility that the features representing the intra class attributes behave in the same manner as the extra class results indicate.
+In the next section of this paper, we investigate the presence of the intra class attributes of beards, glasses, and emotions within the embedding structure, along with the possibility that the features representing the intra class attributes behave in the same manner as the extra class results indicate.

 {